See below a list of frequently asked questions (FAQs).

 We ask participants to fill in a simple but comprehensive questionnaire about their family and medical history (this should take about half an hour).
 Our team can help, if needed, on the telephone.
 We also ask for a blood sample (30ml or 1 fl.oz.) – just like the one which is taken for ordinary blood tests.
 It may be possible for this to be done by the GP/practice nurse or at a hospital outpatients appointment.
 We also ask for consent to obtain medical records and pathology material from any operation.
 This will help us to determine whether genes increase the risk of specific types of cancer.

 All data and samples are stored at Strangeways Research Laboratory.
-Data will be stored in accordance with the 1998 Data Protection Act.
+Data will be stored in accordance with the 2018 General Data Protection Regulation (GDPR).
 Data and samples may be stored for many years while genetic analysis takes place and will then be destroyed.

 DNA will be extracted from blood samples and used to look for genes which might be linked to cancer.
 This may take several years.
 Since most cases of cancer are probably not the result of genetic differences, we expect most samples to be entirely normal.
 However, it is possible that we find that a participant carries a gene that causes a high risk of cancer.
 This may have implications for other family members because it may indicate an increased risk of developing cancer.